bgonzalezcbcv/cb-web/README.md

 To get started, in the root of the project run the following commands:

-npm install
-npm run start
+npm install && npm start

 Then open http://localhost:3000/ on your web browser.